X2CommunityCore/X2CommunityHighlander/README.md

 # What version are we at?

-The working version of X2CommunityHighlander is 1.2.
+The working version of X2CommunityHighlander is 1.3.
-It supports Long War 2, version 1.3.
+It supports Long War 2, version 1.4.

-# TODO
+# The Job List

 * Complete issues.